ndbucksmith/tf.climate/README.md

 4. Testers coming soon

-### metrology
+### metrics,data and models

 All models are wrong, some models are useful.
 For the purpose of determining climate sensitivity a validated model with less than 2.0 degress C of MSE is sure to be useful.

 |Model| Mean Sq Err degC|
 |-----|-----------------|